ScratchEverywhere/seec/FORMAT.md

 # SECE (Scratch Everywhere!
 Core Extension)

 `.sece` files start with the magic string `SE!
 CORE.EXT` (not null-terminated.)
-The magic string is followed by a null-terminated string representing the ID of the extension.
-The ID is followed by a null-terminated representing the description of the extension.
+The magic string is followed by a null-terminated string representing the name of the extension.
+The name is followed by a null-terminated representing the description of the extension.
 The next byte is used to figure out the permissions needed by the extension.
 Followed by the Lua bytecode of the extension.